-You, a representative, or your treating physician, including staff acting on a physician's behalf may submit a grievance.
+You, a representative, or your treating physician, including staff acting on a Physician's behalf may submit a grievance.
 Grievances must be submitted orally or in writing within 60 calendar days from the date of incident.

-- O All grievances, including complaints related to qualify of care, regardless of the grievance is submitted, must be responded to in writing.
-They will be investigated as expeditiously as the case requires, based on your health status, but no later than 30 days of receipt of the request or within 24 hours for expedited grievances. - We may take a 14-day extension if you request the extension or if we justify a need for additional information and how the delay is in your best interest. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+- All grievances, including complaints related to qualify of care, regardless of the grievance is submitted, must be responded to in writing.
+They will be investigated as expeditiously as the case requires, based on your health status, but no later than 30 days of receipt of the request or within 24 hours for expedited grievances. - We may take a 14-day extension if you request the extension or if we justify a need for additional information and how the delay is in your best interest. - Whether you call or write, you should contact Member Services right away.
+You can make the complaint at any time after you had the problem you want to complain about.